Fun Fact: Crey was in show choir and enjoys 30 second dance parties.

 Crey came in to financial advising by way of the service industry.
 He found that he has a knack for helping people pursue their goals and as he has always enjoyed math and finance, as a real numbers guy, financial advising was a logical career progression.
 Crey’s role at North Star is an imperative one as he is one of the founding partners, and works not only with individual clients but also is very active in advising on retirement plans for business owners and their employees.
 The North Star team would consider Crey the tenacious one and he ensures that the firm is running smoothly and efficiently.

 - Retirement Planning and Design

 - Estate Preservation and Distribution Development

 - What do you love about your job?

 There is so much that I love about my job, most days.
-I love the challenge – in all things, with portfolio construction, plan design, research and the constant change and continuing education.
+I love the challenge – in all things, with plan design, research and the constant change and continuing education.
 I love the camaraderie amongst the North Star team and coming to work every day knowing that I have great co-workers.
 I love the ride of the market and the balance between the ups and downs.

 - Outside of your job, what other things do you enjoy?
 What are your hobbies?

 I love to exercise, especially in the morning before the world wakes up.
 I enjoy watching my beloved Pirates and Buckeyes.
 I enjoy long walks on the beach – who doesn’t really?
 And mostly, I enjoy traveling and spending time with my friends and family.

 - Why do you think you are best suited for investment advising?
 What makes you different?
 Why and how do you succeed?